colabottles/toddl/posts/an-event-apart-denver-2019-part-one.md

 Trent Walton talked about the repercussions of using third parties when it comes to integrating such things as a commenting system or online fonts.
 How much can a website weigh without you knowing it and who is tracking us?
 Trent also took us through tools he uses and methods to see what a site is doing behind the scenes and reasons why to use apps like Ghostery.
 This always made me think a lot more when I first heard Trent's talk in Boston about all the bloat that comes with different third-party systems.
 Great refresher and the artwork from Trent's son was top notch!

 Eric Meyer came up after lunch and talked about generated content.
 Pullquotes, blockquotes, gradients, `::before` and `::after`.
-Lots of great stuff, some M*A*S*H *theme music, and lots of CSS!
+Lots of great stuff, some M<sup>*</sup>A<sup>*</sup>S<sup>*</sup>H theme music, and lots of CSS!
 Even an Under Construction redux using CSS.
 Those need to come back into style.
 Literally.
 Eric also spoke about what is good generated content, what can we do with it?
 How far can we push it?
 So much to think about when dealing with generated content.

 Rachel Andrew followed with her "Making Things Better: Redefining the Technical Possibilities of CSS" talk.
 Flexbox, CSS Grid, Subgrid, some great looks at some of the current and future technical possibilities for developers and designers for creating things on the web.
 Multicol, Scroll snap, Subgrid.
 All things I am excited to implement.
 Page Layout was even mentioned and I didn't even remember that from her Boston talk.